NGO-Algorithm-Audit/AlgorithmAudit_website/content/nederlands/technical-tools/documentation/classification-quick-scan.md

                 content: ''
             type: radio
             visible_when_or:
-              - {}
               - visible_when_and:
-                  - identifier: q6
+                  - identifier: q5
                     value: option5
               - visible_when_and:
-                  - identifier: q6
+                  - identifier: q5
                     value: option4
               - visible_when_and:
-                  - identifier: q6
+                  - identifier: q5
                     value: option3
               - visible_when_and:
-                  - identifier: q6
+                  - identifier: q5
                     value: option2
               - visible_when_and:
-                  - identifier: q6
+                  - identifier: q5
                     value: option1
               - visible_when_and:
-                  - identifier: q7
+                  - identifier: q6
                     value: 'yes'
-          - identifier: q8-option5
+          - identifier: q7-option5
             title: Beschrijf het effect van de toepassing op het proces
             content: ''
             required: true
             type: textarea
             visible_when_or:
               - visible_when_and:
-                  - identifier: q8
+                  - identifier: q7
                     value: option5
           - identifier: output1
             title: >-